About The GG Archives

 Learn more about our amazing collections through articles in genealogy publications in our "In the News" section.

-The collections of the GG Archives can generally be categorized in 12 sections: Arts & Entertainment, Biography, Bangor Punta, Epicurean, FAQs, Immigration, Influenza Pandemic of 1918-1919, Library, Military, Ocean Travel, Vintage Fashions, and the Works Progress Administration (WPA).
+The collections of the GG Archives can generally be categorized in 10 sections: Bangor Punta, Epicurean, FAQs, Immigration, Influenza Pandemic of 1918-1919, Library, Military, Ocean Travel, Special Collections, Vintage Fashions, and the Works Progress Administration (WPA).

 Our emphasis is also our greatest strength -- to provide access to the public of our vast collection of historical ephemera that otherwise might be impossible or unlikely to be found elsewhere on the internet.

 The site contains superb examples of many documents used by immigrants and the steamship lines that can be extremely useful for the family or professional genealogist in recording family history or determining the origin of the material you have in your possession.

 Founded in 2000, the GG Archives' primary purpose is genealogical research, particularly that conducted by descendants of immigrants to the United States.
 As a result, they also contain the transcription of documents relating to ships from the era of the great transatlantic liners, whether brochures, presentations in the press, or various articles.
 Some of these documents have proved to be particularly useful in the preparation of the sections relating to migrations, but also to the role of wireless telegraphy from the point of view of passengers and, more broadly, of the facilities and entertainment offered to them.